lichray/relaxed_switch/proposal/switch.md

 ## Scope

-Some C-like programming languages, like JavaScript, furtherly allows any expressions to be used in the `case` label.
-This proposal does not include such a change, because the semantics of the `switch` statement has to be changed from "matching (in any order)" to "comparing from top to bottom" to ensure the possible side-effects inside the `case` labels.
+Some C-like programming languages, like JavaScript, furtherly allows any expressions to be used in the `case` labels.
+This proposal does not include such a change, because the semantics of the `switch` statement has to be changed from "matching" (in any order) to "comparing from top to bottom" to satisfy the possible side-effects inside the `case` labels.

 Although, with the proposed change, the comparison may rely on a user-defined `operator==` at runtime when matching a `case` label, but the same `operator==`